clippings/c4builder-action/README.md

 ## Configuration

 The only available configuration is the path where the `.c4builder` file is located.
 Defaults to the root of your repoository.

-You can change it like that:
+You can change it via the `path` input like this:

 ```yml
 jobs: